G-12.0000

 iii. the Westminster Primary Synod,

-can cast one single vote per
+shall cast one single vote per

 entity, one vote for the